JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 To add metrics, the following touch points apply:

 1. Build the logic into the tattoo script to create the reg value: for example, `Azure_VM_Bios_Name`
-2. Define the Item Name in the `config.json` file under the `AzureGuestDetails` Block.
+2. Define the Item Name in the appropriate `config.json` file under the `AzureGuestDetails` Block.
 For example, `"VM_Bios_Name": "", //Filled via Image Tattoo job`.
 This is JSON format, so be careful.
 3. Add the value into the `Invoke-Test.ps1` script.
 For example, `$NTNX.Infra.AzureGuestDetails.VM_Bios_Name = $Tattoo.Azure_VM_Bios_Name`
 4. Add the tag into the `Start-InfluxUpload.ps1` Function Eg: `"InfraBIOS=$($JSON.AzureGuestDetails.VM_Bios_Name)," +`